Andy4495/emulator-8-bit/README.md

 - Z80 [User Manual][13]
   - **Note**: The Z80 User Manual has many errors, ambiguities, and inconsistencies.
 It is sometimes necessary to consult other references (or experiment on an actual chip) to determine the correct behavior for certain opcodes.
-- [Z80 Info][5]: Comprehensive source of Z80 information: hardware, compilers, assemblers, complers
+- [Z80 Info][5]: Comprehensive source of Z80 information: hardware, compilers, assemblers, compilers
 - Z80 [opcode table][4]
 - Z80 undocumented opcodes [writeup][18]
 - zasm - Z80 assembler: [online version][6] and [local install version][7]